The Dark Side of Plant Medicine

 • Identifying the red flags

-• How to stay safe during you plant medicine healing journey
+• How to stay safe during your plant medicine healing journey

 The Plant Medicine Renaissance

-And undoubtedly the past 20 years, the research, use, legalization of some entheogens (like magic mushrooms or cannabis) keeps growing and spilling over into mainstream medicine.
+Undoubtedly, in the past 20 years, the research, use, and legalization of some entheogens (like magic mushrooms or cannabis) have kept growing and spilling over into mainstream medicine.

 A growing number of people are traveling from the West to Central and South America to participate in shamanic retreats and work with psychoactive plants such as Ayahuasca, Wachuma, Iboga, and more.